muradfarhat/jitsi-ios-earpiece-fix/README.md

 ## 🧠 Notes
 - This build is based on the official Jitsi Meet iOS SDK with minor audio configuration changes.
 - All copyrights and trademarks belong to **Jitsi / 8x8, Inc.**
-- This repository is provided **for educational and development purposes only**.

 ---